jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 *nat
 :POSTROUTING ACCEPT [0:0]

-# Forward traffic through eth0 - Change to match you out-interface
+# Forward traffic through eth0 - Change to match your out-interface
 -A POSTROUTING -s 10.10.8.0/24 -o eth0 -j MASQUERADE

 # don't delete the 'COMMIT' line or these nat table rules won't